ktaliaferro/gps-viewer/README.md

 ## Installation

-Copy gpsViewer.lua and the gpsViewer directory to the /SCRIPTS/TOOLS/ directory on your transmitter.
+Copy `gpsViewer.lua` and the `gpsViewer` directory to the `/SCRIPTS/TOOLS` directory on your transmitter.

+Optionally copy the sample log file `SampleLog-2024-10-10-113001.csv` to the `/LOGS` directory on your transmitter.

 ## Use